-- March 1981 Installation Assessment report received by the Depot; - July 1982 Geohydrologic Evaluation report received by the Depot; - July 1985 Environmental Audit report received by the Depot; - February 1986 Summary Report of On-Site Remedial Activities (dip vat cleanup) received by the Depot; - March 1986 Water Quality Biological Study/Investigation of Fire Reservoir report received by the Depot; - December 1986 Groundwater Consultation report received by the Depot;
+- March 1981 Installation Assessment report received by the Depot; - July 1982 Geohydrologic Evaluation report received by the Depot; - July 1985 Environmental Audit report received by the Depot; - February 1986 Summary Report of On-Site Remedial Activities (dip vat cleanup) received by the Depot; - March 1986 Water Quality Biological Study/Investigation of Fire Reservoir report received by the Depot; - December 1986 Groundwater Consultation report received by the Depot; - April 1988 Fieldwork began on initial Remedial Investigation/Feasibility Study (RI/FS); - January 1990 Environmental Protection Agency (EPA) conducted a Resource Conservation and Recovery Act (RCRA) Facility Assessment of the Depot; - September 1990 Final initial RI/FS Report received by the Depot; - May 1992 DLA entered into Federal Facilities Agreement (FFA) negotiations with EPA, and Tennessee Department of Environment and Conservation (TDEC); - September 1992 Groundwater pump test conducted at Dunn Field for Interim Remedial Action design; - November 1993 Sampled all monitoring wells; - June 1994 High Resolution Seismic Survey of Dunn Field completed; - January 1995 Ordnance and Explosive Waste/Chemical Warfare Material Archives Search Report received by the Depot; - March 6, 1995 FFA among the Depot, EPA, and Tennessee Department of Environment and Conservation (TDEC) went into effect; - September 1995 Defense Distribution Depot Memphis, Tennessee approved for closure in accordance with the Base Closure and Realignment Act; - September 1995 Regulators approved RI/FS Workplans;

-- April 1988 Fieldwork began on initial Remedial Investigation/Feasibility Study (RI/FS); - January 1990 Environmental Protection Agency (EPA) conducted a Resource Conservation and Recovery Act (RCRA) Facility Assessment of the Depot; - September 1990 Final initial RI/FS Report received by the Depot; - May 1992 DLA entered into Federal Facilities Agreement (FFA) negotiations with regulators; - September 1992 Groundwater pump test conducted at Dunn Field for Interim Remedial Action design; - November 1993 Sampled all monitoring wells; - June 1994 High Resolution Seismic Survey of Dunn Field completed; - January 1995 Ordnance and Explosive Waste/Chemical Warfare Material Archives Search Report received by the Depot; - March 6, 1995 FFA among the Depot, EPA, and Tennessee Department of Environment and Conservation (TDEC) went into effect; - September 1995 Defense Distribution Depot Memphis, Tennessee approved for closure in accordance with the Base Closure and Realignment Act; - September 1995 Regulators approved RI/FS Workplans; - October 1995 Background and drainage ditch sediment sampling occurred; - November 1995 Agency for Toxic Substances and Disease Registry (ATSDR) issued the Public Health Assessment for the Depot; - December 1995 BRAC Cleanup Team (BCT) formed; - February 1996 Additional monitoring wells installed and sampled; - May 1996 EPA concurred with the Record of Decision (ROD) for the Interim Remedial Action for Groundwater at Dunn Field; - October 1996 BRAC Site sampling occurred at the Main Installation; - December 1996 Screening Site sampling occurred at the Main Installation; - January 1997 Remedial Investigation Site sampling occurred at the Main Installation; - March 1997 EPA replied to the Depot's request for concurrence with category 1 properties: - February 1998 Seven recovery wells and discharge pipe system installed for Interim Remedial Action (IRA); - August 1998 Chemical Warfare Materiels Field Investigation completed.
+- October 1995 Background and drainage ditch sediment sampling occurred; - November 1995 Agency for Toxic Substances and Disease Registry (ATSDR) issued the Public Health Assessment for the Depot; - December 1995 BRAC Cleanup Team (BCT) formed; - February 1996 Additional monitoring wells installed and sampled; - May 1996 EPA concurred with the Record of Decision (ROD) for the Interim Remedial Action for Groundwater at Dunn Field; - October 1996 BRAC Site sampling occurred at the Main Installation; - December 1996 Screening Site sampling occurred at the Main Installation; - January 1997 Remedial Investigation Site sampling occurred at the Main Installation; - March 1997 EPA replied to the Depot's request for concurrence with category 1 properties: - February 1998 Seven recovery wells and discharge pipe system installed for Interim Remedial Action (IRA); - August 1998 Chemical Warfare Materiel Field Investigation completed.

-1.6 National Priorities List
+2.2 National Priorities List

-On October 14, 1992, EPA placed the Depot on the National Priorities List (NPL) based on the Depot's Hazard Ranking System (HRS) score.
+The EPA uses a numerical ranking system called the Hazard Ranking System to determine whether a site presenting a certain level of risk to human health or to the environment should be placed on the National Priorities List (NPL).
+The NPL identifies sites warranting special consideration for identification and cleanup of hazardous substance contamination.
+On October 14, 1992, EPA placed the Depot on the NPL based on the Depot's Hazard Ranking System (HRS) score.
 In response to the Depot's NPL listing, the DLA continued investigative activities at the Depot in accordance with the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA).
 The EPA and TDEC play a significant role in these activities.